Patrick van der Eem: 2013 Sentencing

 On May 3, 2013, van der Eem was sentenced by the Arnhem District Court to serve twelve months in prison.
-The reason for his punishment was his co-perpetration in a ram-raiding in Oosterbeek stealing ski clothing with a value of approximately 30.000 euro as well as handling stolen goods by using a stolen Volkswagen Caddy for a covert transport of the clothes.
+The reason for his punishment was his co-perpetration in a ram-raiding in Oosterbeek stealing ski clothing with a value of approximately €30,000 as well as handling stolen goods by using a stolen Volkswagen Caddy for a covert transport of the clothes.